joeMalmsten/test/README.md

 "npm install -g grunt-cli"
 ```

--g on npm causes the package to be installed globally.
+-g on npm causes the package to be installed globally.<br/>

 ## Setup
 **Note for Windows users:** Before you download the repo make sure you have told `git` not to change line endings unsing this command in the bash/git prompt: